Supporting Students in Foster Care with ESSER and ARP Funds

 Additional Resources to Support Students in Foster Care

-- Ohio Department of Education: Ensuring the Educational Stability of Students in Foster Care, Information for Reset and Restart.
+- Department of Education and Workforce: Ensuring the Educational Stability of Students in Foster Care, Information for Reset and Restart.
 This webpage includes educational considerations related to the COVID-19 pandemic for students in foster care including transportation, attendance, school meals, family engagement and graduation requirements.

 - Ohio REACH: Supporting Foster Youth Reaching for Higher Education.
 Ohio REACH provides resources, information and scholarship funding for higher education for current and former foster youth in Ohio.